diegohaz/constate/README.md

 If you're a beginner, it'll be a pleasure to help you contribute.
 You can start by reading [the beginner's guide to contributing to a GitHub project](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).

-## TODO

--   Middlewares? ([create an issue](https://github.com/diegohaz/constate/issues/new) if you find a use case for this)
--   Debugger/devtools
--   Memoize selectors

 ## License

 MIT © [Diego Haz](https://github.com/diegohaz)